ICE9-Robotics/isotope_firmware/README.md

 # Isotope Breakout firmware

-## Compiling and uploading code
+## Preparation

-To compile and upload code to the Isotope Board, the Arduino IDE is used.
+To compile and upload the firmware to the Isotope Board, the Arduino IDE is used and necessary dependencies such as Arduino core and several external libraries need to be installed.

 ### Arduino IDE